 A 1925 photograph shows representatives of the 'Samoan parliament'.
 This is probably the Fono of Faipule, set up in 1905 (Samoa's legislative assembly first met in 1948).
-Each faipule (member of the fono, or council) was a bridge between a district and the government.
-They were expected to represent the government to their district, and take the district's concerns back to the government.
+Each faipule (member of the fono, or council) was a bridge between his district and the government.
+He was expected to represent the government to his district, and take his district's concerns back to the government.
 In 1925 discontent with New Zealand rule was close to boiling point.
-Standing in the centre, without a tuiga (ceremonial headdress) and with his hand on the chair in front of him, is Mata'afa Faumuina Mulinu'u I. He later became leader of the Samoan independence movement, the Mau, after Tupua Tamasese Lealofi III was shot and killed by New Zealand military police during a peaceful protest in 1929 – a day that became known as 'Black Saturday'.
+Standing in the centre, without a tuiga (ceremonial headdress) and with his hand on the chair in front of him, is Mata'afa Faumuina Mulinu'u I. He was to become leader of the Samoan independence movement, the Mau, after Tupua Tamasese Lealofi III was shot and killed by New Zealand military police during a peaceful protest in 1929 – 28 December became known as 'Black Saturday'.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.